adw96/stamps/README.md

 ### Tuesday night

-Continue working through up to the end of Option B. Do not worry about finishing Option C unless you have nothing else to do!
+Continue working through up to the end of Option B. Once you've done this, go back and finish the USEARCH lab (if you haven't already).
+Do not worry about finishing Option C unless you have nothing else to do!

 ## For TAs